Higher Education Accreditation Peer Reviewers

 Frequently Asked Questions

-Q: Will I (or my employer) be responsible for covering the cost of traveling to site visits in the accreditation system?
+Q: Will I (or my employer) be responsible for covering the cost of traveling to site visits?

 A: No. The program being reviewed covers the travel costs associated with hosting the reviewer team.